-- Recommend to the ET specific investment options, preferably at strategic or concept stage;
+- recommend to the ET specific investment options, preferably at strategic or concept stage;

-- Oversee delivery against Business Unit plans;
+- oversight delivery against Business Unit plans.

-- Monitor and review organisational performance against strategic investment decisions and plans; and
+- monitor and review organisational performance against strategic investment decisions and plans; and

-- Provide advice on other matters related to science and innovation, as required.
+- provide advice on other matters related to science and innovation, as required.

 1. Strategic investment planning

-- Oversight of the overall medium to long term CSIRO investment profile to ensure balanced strategic science, capability and impact perspective, with a focus on the strategic alignment, financial sustainability and effective integration and coordination of the overall investment profile.
+- Oversight the overall medium to long term CSIRO investment profile to ensure balanced strategic science, capability and impact perspective, with a focus on the strategic alignment, financial sustainability and effective integration and coordination of the overall investment profile.

 - Make recommendations regarding: